dagmara1223/SauceDemo/README.md

 Every locator uses the application's own `data-test` hooks, and there is also no `sleep()` anywhere - all waiting goes through Playwright's `expect()`.

 ---

-## CI

-The suite runs on GitHub Actions on every push, against the live site.
-Screenshots, videos and traces are uploaded as artifacts whenever a test fails.